GtkDrawingArea and Cairo

 The following is an introduction to the Cairo library.
 First, you need to know surfaces, sources, masks, destinations, cairo context and transformations.

-• A transformation can be applied before the transfer completes.
-The transformation which is applied is called affine, which is a mathematical term meaning transofrmations that preserve straight lines.
+cairo_strokeis a function to draw a path to the destination by the transfer. - A transformation can be applied before the transfer completes.
+The type of the transformation is called affine, which is a mathematical term meaning transformations that preserve straight lines.
 Scaling, rotating, reflecting, shearing and translating are examples of affine transformations.
 They are mathematically represented by matrix multiplication and vector addition.
 In this section we don’t use it, instead we will only use the identity transformation.
-This means that the coordinates in the source and mask are the same as the coordinates in destination.
+This means that the coordinates in the source and mask map directly to the same coordinates in the destination.

 The instruction is as follows:

-2. Create a cairo context with the surface, the surface will be the destination of the context.
+- Create a cairo context with the surface.
+This surface will be the destination of the context.

 #include <cairo.h>